cjwilusz/Rigor_Reproducibility_Cesky2025/README.md

 ### P-hacking
 "When engaging in p-hacking, researchers are assumed to explore different data analysis options in a trial and error fashion, fishing for ‘publishable’ statistically significant findings with little regard to the theoretical underpinnings of their research.
 This iterative testing procedure only ends once the researcher has obtained their desired result or has run out of creativity or patience" [Stefan & Schonbrodt 2023](https://royalsocietypublishing.org/doi/10.1098/rsos.220346)
+Here's a [fun game](https://shinyapps.org/apps/p-hacker/) to hone your p-hacking skills!

 #### Food tastes better if you pay more for it:
 * [True Cautionary tale](https://youtu.be/Gx0fAjNHb1M?si=PfmYEN1ege_FOjBg&t=331) - watch the whole thing if you like but if you are limited for time then watch for about 70 seconds from where it starts.